naeemsbb/ACP-Prediction/README.md

 Technologies Used

-Streamlit for the web interface
+Streamlit for the web interface,
-Pandas and Numpy for data handling
+Pandas and Numpy for data handling,
-Joblib for model loading
+Joblib for model loading,
-Sklearn for the Random Forest Classifier
+Sklearn for the Random Forest Classifier,
-Pfeature for feature extraction
+Pfeature for feature extraction,
-Py3Dmol and stmol for 3D molecular visualization BioPython for sequence processing
+Py3Dmol and stmol for 3D molecular visualization, BioPython for sequence processing.

 Getting Started